geoffmcl/pause_for/README.md

 Original app was created by MSVC10 AppWizard...

 Files:
-pause_for.cpp
+README.md          - This file
+CMakeLists.txt     - CMake build generator
-    This is the main application source file.
+src/pause_for.cpp  - This is the main application source file.

-pause_for.h
-    This is the main application header file.
+src/pause_for.h    - This is the main application header file.
+build/build-me.bat - Easy build batch file
+build/upd-exe.bat  - Copy exe to a directory in PATH

+Have fun
+Geoff.

 ; eof